quaternion/node-lua-state/README.md

 npm install lua-state
 ```

+If prebuilt binaries are available for your platform, installation completes instantly with no compilation required.
+Otherwise, it will automatically build from source.

 > Requires Node.js **18+**, **tar** (system tool or npm package), and a valid C++ build environment (for **[node-gyp](https://github.com/nodejs/node-gyp)**) if binaries are built from source.

 ---